prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 **Notification**

 The winning entries will be announced here.
-The winners will be sent their prizes by email.
+The winners will be sent their prizes by email/postal mail.

 **Prizes**

 There will normally be two prizes (though we reserve the right to change this for each challenge).
-One prize will be awarded for the best solution selected by the author and a panel and the other will be for the best popular voted solution by the community.
+One prize will be awarded for the best solution selected by the author and the other (in later chalenges) will be for the best popular voted solution by the community.
 Prizes can range from small cash rewards to free PDFs, Screencasts – whatever the sponsors of the challenge have offered.

 Here are some great prizes provided by our sponsors for the event.